-The South Hams has a long history stretching back to Anglo Saxon times, when the area was feudal estate.
-Many of the villages were centred around the production of wool since medieval times, and the local ports thrived on the export of local products.
+The South Hams has a long history stretching back to Anglo Saxon times, when the area was a feudal estate.
+Since medieval times many of the villages were centred around the production of wool, and the local ports thrived on the export of local products.
 The strategic position of many coastal towns has meant that the Royal Navy has been a dominant presence throughout the centuries and still plays a major role in the economy and character of the region today.

 Things to do

 If you love the outdoors, you’ll love The South Hams.
 It’s a wonderful outdoor environment, with rivers, moor land, coasts and the sea offering visitors a range of activities including canoeing, walking and sailing.
 Heritage fans will love local attractions such as Totnes Castle and The South Devon Railway and a range of arts and food festivals keeps culture-vultures happy throughout the year.
 For the nautically inclined the coast has a big tradition of sailing regattas and arts events.

 The West Country is one of the most important producers of food and drink in the UK, noted for its quality and traditional methods.
 Here you’ll be treated to some of the best fine dining using locally made produce.
 For seafood, towns such as Dartmouth and Salcombe boast award-winning restaurants, while inland gastro pubs serve excellent home cooked fare.